 Evolving Recommendations With Sequential TTNN

-The culmination of these advancements is Recommendations+, a smarter recommendation engine that can improve product click-through rates by 9% or more.
+The culmination of these advancements is Recommendations+, a smarter recommendation engine powered by Loomi AI that can improve product click-through rates by 9% or more.
 With Sequential Two-Tower Neural Networks powering Recommendations+, marketers can personalize in real time across all their channels, launch quickly with a no-code visual editor, and drive greater results.

-Get more out of Bloomreach Engagement with the power of Two-Tower Neural Networks.
+Get more out of your marketing automation with the power of Two-Tower Neural Networks.
 Check out Recommendations+ and deliver more personalized experiences today.